Historical Statistics of the United States

 The five-volume paper edition of HSUS is available at EUI Library shelfmark 900.21273.

-Coverage is from 1775 to 2000 with varying series-level start dates.
+Coverage is from 1775 to 2000 with start dates varying by state and series theme.

 When the interface opens click on 'Contents' and open the instruction menu: